 The bartender laughed when we said, “we don’t normally take our children into bars, we are just visiting grampa…”

-I have to LIVE in my house with my two children and a hubs.
+I have to LIVE in my house with my two children and a husband.

 So I have learned to simplify and use only things I love, that have meaning or that the girls have made at school.